 This is what we do.
 Neuroscience research is clear that without this, students will experience significant barriers to openness, change, and productivity.
 We support the development of the trusting relationships that make each step of the process possible.

 Our comprehensive methods are completely focused on student success.
 We are student-centered from the beginning to end.

-* Originally named the Self-Directed Learning Model, the ICT has been developed over the last 40 years and validated through longitudinal studies on individual change in theory, application, and neuroscience.
+* Originally named the Self-Directed Learning Model, the Intentional Change Theory has been developed over the last 40 years and validated through longitudinal studies on individual change in theory, application, and neuroscience.
 The theory was synthesized in 2006 by Richard Boyatizs at Case Western Reserve University and has been the subject of, and cited by, hundreds of research studies and scholarly articles.

 Putting it all together